jbbutler/ar-catalog-demo/algorithm_summary.md

 ## Spatial Clustering

-First, for each time step where there are AR pixels present, we cluster them into individual groups and storms using a standard DBSCAN algorithm with the following hyperparameters:
+First, for each time step where there are AR pixels present, we cluster them into individual groups and storms using the standard DBSCAN algorithm.
-+ `min_pts` *(mininum number of points in spatial neighborhood to instantiate a new cluster)*: 5
-+ `eps_space` *(spatial neighborhood size to search for points in the same cluster)*: 500km

 [](#spatial_cluster) shows an example of this step, for a particular time step.